Darkness Divided

-Darkness Divided was an American Christian metalcore band from San Antonio, Texas, United States, formed in 2010 by brothers Gerard, Christopher, and Joseph Mora.
+Darkness Divided is an American Christian metalcore band from San Antonio, Texas, formed in 2010 by brothers Gerard, Christopher, and Joseph Mora.
 The band had released two studio albums through Victory Records as well as an independent EP.

 History

-Early Years and Formation (2010–2012)
+Early years and formation (2010–2012)

 As teenagers, the Mora brothers performed worship music together at their local church, mostly performing covers of contemporary worship songs.
 In 2010, the brothers changed genres and started Darkness Divided with original drummer Colby Moreno and second guitar/backup vocalist Joey Jiménez after becoming fans of metal music.
 The new band was named Darkness Divided after the Biblical verse Genesis 1:4, and is described by the band as a reference to finding hope in tough times.

 Chronicles and Written in Blood (2012–2015)

 In 2012, Darkness Divided released a 5 track EP entitled Chronicles, which was produced by Daniel Castleman.

 Since releasing Chronicles, the band released two singles with accompanying music videos.
 Redeemer was produced with Daniel Castleman, while "Voyager" was produced elsewhere.